 - NPS/CRC specific work

-Perusing the table does throw up some interesting features; for instance all but two probation providers (NPS and CRCs) are rated good for leadership.
-On the other hand, every CRC was rated poor or inadequate in they key tasks of implementing and delivering supervision and 9/10 inadequate for reviewing cases.
+Perusing the table does throw up some interesting features; for instance all but two probation providers (NPS and CRCs) are rated good or better for leadership.
+On the other hand, every CRC was rated poor or inadequate in they key tasks of implementing and delivering supervision and for reviewing cases.

 Given that CRC’s successors, to be known as “Innovative Partners” (although I hear this term may well be changed), will be delivering Unpaid Work (and accredited programmes) via 12 regional contracts, you can also cast your eye down column 4.1 to see how well CRCs are doing the job at the moment.